shingieuihos/Ec2-WebApp-Deployment/README.md

 	ssh -i /path/to/your/private_key.pem your_ec2_username@your_ec2_public_ip_or_dns

-      * Extract the uploaded zip file:
+      * Extract the uploaded zip file

 	cd /home/ec2-user/